Tuesday, September 25, 2018

 Takeaway

 Honestly, at first I really hated this book and it almost went to the DNF pile.
-After I slogged though all the parenting chapters, it got better.
-I know this sounds contradictory, but I would recommend this book to married women and moms.
-For them, I believe it would be a huge encouragement.
+After I slogged though all the parenting chapters, it got a little better.
+The book may be an encouragement for wives and moms.
 However, it will grate the nerves of single women who don't even have marriage and family on their radars.

 No comments: